Take Home Tax Calculator

 How to use the Take-Home Calculator

-To use the tax calculator, enter your annual salary (or the one you would like) in the "Salary" box.
+To use the tax calculator, enter your annual salary (or the one you would like) in the salary box above

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.
-To keep the calculations simple, overtime rates are based on a normal week of 37.5 hours.
+To make sure the calculations are as accurate as possible, enter the number of non-overtime hours in the week.

 If you know your tax code, enter it into the tax code box for a more accurate take-home pay calculation.
 If you are unsure of your tax code just leave it blank and the default code will be applied.

 If you have a pension which is deducted automatically, enter the percentage rate at which this is deducted and choose the type of pension into which you are contributing.
 Pension contributions are estimates, click to learn more about pension contributions on The Salary calculator.

 If you receive Childcare vouchers as part of a salary sacrifice scheme, enter the value of the vouchers you receive each month into the field provided.
 If you signed up for the voucher scheme before 6th April 2011, tick the box - this affects the amount of tax relief you are due.

 Select your age range from the options displayed.
 If you are married, tick the "Married" box.
 Similarly, tick the "Blind" box if you are blind.

 If you do not pay National Insurance, for example, if you are over State Pension Age, tick the "No NI" box.